Civic-military dictatorship of Uruguay: Dictatorship

-Return to democracy, 1984-1985
+Return to democracy, 1984–1985

 In 1984, there were strikes against the regime and in support of political prisoners.
 On January 13, 1984, the first 24-hour general strike since 1973 was organized.
 Talks between military leadership and civilian politicians intensified despite the fact that several political leaders were still notable, such as Wilson Ferreira Aldunate.
 On August 3, 1984, the Naval Club Pact was signed and restored the constitution of 1967 and allowed the military to advise in security matters and control appointments of senior officers.
 The military also received blanket amnesty for human rights violations.

-On November 25, 1984, elections were held, and following the brief presidency of Rafael Addiego Bruno, on March 1, 1985, Colorado Party candidate Julio Maria Sanguinetti became the new president.
+On November 25, 1984, elections were held, and following the brief presidency of Rafael Addiego Bruno, on March 1, 1985, Colorado Party candidate Julio María Sanguinetti became the new president.

 The first Sanguinetti administration implemented economic reforms and consolidated democratization following the country's years under military rule.
 Nonetheless, Sanguinetti never supported the human rights violations accusations, and his government did not prosecute the military officials who engaged in repression and torture against either the Tupamaros or the MLN.
 Instead, he opted for signing an amnesty treaty, called in Spanish "Ley de Amnistía."